President Trump’s Wall Could Be Built By South Carolina Business

 It’s a point of contention between Republicans and Democrats and the main reason why the government shutdown has dragged on, but if President Donald Trump’s $5.7 billion border wall actually becomes a reality, one American business is already in line to construct it.

-According to The Post and Courier, the family-owned Michigan-based W International has expressed interest in being the builder behind the border wall.
+According to the Post and Courier, the family-owned Michigan-based W International has expressed interest in being the builder behind the border wall.
 The welding and fabrication business has been working in Charleston, South Carolina, at its brand-new manufacturing facility with a project that would be of benefit to the border wall concept.

 The Charleston project is the company’s fourth manufacturing facility, but the company’s first one to be located outside of southeastern Michigan.

-Company CEO Ed Walker told The Post and Courier that the business is “just working on getting involved with building the wall.”
+Company CEO Ed Walker told the Post and Courier that the business is “just working on getting involved with building the wall.”

 “The original design was of concrete and now it appears it could be of steel,” Walker said.
 “If the wall is constructed of steel, we would have the ideal facility and experience to manufacture it.
 We are working hard to bring the project to South Carolina, but it is in its early stages.”